thanos-io/thanos/docs/quick-tutorial.md

 The Sidecar component implements and exposes a gRPC *[Store API](https://github.com/thanos-io/thanos/blob/main/pkg/store/storepb/rpc.proto#L27)*.
 The sidecar implementation allows you to query the metric data stored in Prometheus.

-Let's extend the sidecar in the previous section to connect to a Prometheus server, and expose the Store API:
+Let's extend the Sidecar in the previous section to connect to a Prometheus server, and expose the Store API:

 ```bash
 thanos sidecar \